nus-cs2103-AY2122S1/tp/docs/UserGuide.md

 1. Key in `add -s sn/John Yeo sp/98765432 pn/Mary Yeo pp/81234567` into the Command Box and press ENTER.

    > :bulb: You can also add John into TutorAid by keying in `add -s sn/John Yeo` into the Command Box.
 This is because all details other than the student's name are optional for you to note down.
    > For more information, you can refer to the detailed documentation of the [Add a Student](#adding-a-student-add--s) command.

 1. Upon pressing ENTER, notice how the Student Panel will be updated accordingly with John's details.
-If you do not see John's details on your screen, you can either scroll down the Student Panel to find his details, or enter the command `find -s John Yeo` to display only his details in the Student Panel.
+If you do not see John's details on your screen, you can scroll down the Student Panel to find his details.

 Now, John has just informed you that he has changed his contact number to 84632975.
 You can update his contact details on TutorAid by completing the steps below: